Affiliate links on Android Authority may earn us a commission. Learn more.

 - Release the power button, and then, while the Samsung Galaxy S20 logo screen is still visible, press and hold on the volume down button.

 - Keep holding onto the volume down button until you see the home screen with the Safe Mode indicator at the bottom left side of the screen.

-Like before, to leave Safe Mode simply restart your phone by holding the power button and restarting normally.
+Like before, restart your phone by holding the power button and restarting normally to leave Safe Mode.